Do you want to stay logged in?

 How To Calculate Rice Hulls For Proper Circulation & Filtration

 Rice hulls provide an important function during the mash and sparge process by providing proper circulation in the mash and filtration during the sparge.
 In November we revised our recommendation from adding 20-25% rice hulls to a grain bill, to just 10-15%.
-At minimum, you want to use enough rice hulls to prevent a stuck mash, and we have found that 10-15% does an adequate job.
-That does not mean you need to shy away from using a bunch of rice malt in your grain bill!
-Several of our all-grain r...
+At minimum, you want to use enough rice hulls to prevent a stuck mash, and we have found that 10-15% provides sufficient circulation and filtration.
+That does not mean you need to shy away from using a bunch of rice malt in your grain bill! ...

 New Product: Beer Batter Mix